When It's All Over We Still Have to Clear Up

-When It's All Over We Still Have to Clear Up is the second album by the Scottish-Northern Irish indie rock band Snow Patrol, released on 24 April 2001 in the UK and 5 March in the US.
+When It's All Over We Still Have to Clear Up is the second studio album by Northern Irish–Scottish alternative rock band Snow Patrol, released on 5 March 2001 in the United States and 24 April in the United Kingdom.

 The album charted at number 129 in the UK and failed to sell well upon its initial release, but its re-release saw it eventually go gold in the UK.

 Background

 The album was to be titled Santa Maria, and by June 2000, newer material like "Chased By...
-I Don't Know What", "Black and Blue" and "One Night is Not Enough" was making its way into live performances.
+I Don't Know What", "Black and Blue" and "One Night Is Not Enough" was making its way into live performances.
 However, the album's release was held over for six months.
 Gary Lightbody used this time to write more songs.
 "Run", "Chocolate" and "Spitting Games" were written during this period, and later appeared on the next album Final Straw.
 On the tour following the release in March 2001, the band introduced "Run" to their audience, who received it very positively.
 In Lightbody's words: "I remember people's jaws dropping, and the applause going on for longer than any of our other songs."